 Number of accountable entities: All Medicare-certified dialysis facilities who are eligible for the measure, and have at least 11 patients (due to public reporting requirements).
-For the most recent update to Dialysis Facility Compare (January 2019), 6013 facilities had a score reported.
+For the most recent update to Dialysis Facility Compare (January 2019), 1877 facilities had a score reported.

-Patients included: All patients who meet the requirements to be included in the measure.
+Patients included: All patients who meet the requirements to be included in the measure from included facilities.